stayugly/lavamachine/site/content/workshops/_index.md

 title: Workshops
 image: /img/greenscreenkeyouts_vertical_00006_small.jpg
 welcomeBlurb:
-  heading: Become one with your Vision
+  heading: Become one with your vision
   text: >
     We arrived in the future.
 A new profession has emerged: the VR artist.
-As established 3D animation filmmakers, we have studied the topic intensively and know that it is extremely enjoyable to learn.
+As established 3D animation filmmakers, we have studied the topic VR intensively and know that it is extremely enjoyable to learn.

-    Just like the motto learning by doing, we want to show various methods of virtual painting and animation.
+    During a one day workshop we want to show you the various techniques and methodes of virtual painting and animation.
 imageAndImage:
   imagelefturl: /img/dsc06792_cropped.jpg
   imagerighturl: /img/dsc06756b_cropped.jpg